CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: BACKGROUND

-Compared to traditional ML, incremental learning~\cite{Zhou24} can continuously acquire new knowledge with new data, while retaining most of the previously trained knowledge.
-Maintaining the trade-off between integrating new information and preserving prior knowledge is a challenge known as the ``stability-plasticity dilemma'', where stability refers to not forgetting previously learned patterns and plasticity refers to adapting to new data.

-This capability becomes very important in dynamic environments where data reception is sequential and not fully available at any given time, such as real-time applications, IoT systems, or collaborative learning frameworks~\cite{Liu21}.
-This approach reduces computational and storage costs, making it scalable for large-scale applications or devices with limited resources.

-Incremental learning faces several challenges, including catastrophic forgetting~\cite{Shmelkov17} (loss of previously acquired knowledge) and concept drift~\cite{Elwell11} (the distribution of received data differs from previous ones).
-To overcome these challenges, there are some techniques such as regularization~\cite{Kim19} (penalizing significant changes) or replay mechanisms~\cite{Liu20} (mixing new batches with representative old data).
+Security challenges are also present in DFL, even to a greater extent than in CFL.
+Removing the central aggregator in DFL also removes a potential gatekeeper that can perform server-side sanity checks on client updates.
+As a result, DFL increases the attack surface for model-poisoning because adversarial peers can disseminate manipulated updates peer-to-peer.
+To mitigate these threats, researchers proposed different Byzantine-robust aggregation techniques~\cite{cajaraville2024byzantine}.

-Previously explained concepts serve as the foundation for our proposed framework, which leverages DFL and incremental learning to enhance the detection of malicious DoH tunnels while ensuring scalability, data privacy and online deployment.
+The concepts previously explained serve as the foundation for our proposed framework, which leverages DFL techniques to enhance the collaborative learning of the detection of malicious DoH tunnels while ensuring scalability, robustness and data privacy.